zold-io/wts.zold.io/README.md

 you can manage the account of the user, using the `X-Zold-Wts` HTTP header (see above).

+## Sandbox

+You may want to experiment with the API in a sandbox mode.
+Just login using this URL: https://wts.zold.io?glogin=0000000000000000.
+You won't be able to send any payments our or to do any manipulations with the real network, but you can play with all available features.
+It is perfectly safe, you won't damage anything.

 ## How to Contribute

 First, install